Batman: The Animated Series: Legacy

 The dark atmosphere, mature themes, and even some of the voice cast from the series are employed in the Batman: Arkham video game series.
-Kevin Conroy, Mark Hamill, Arleen Sorkin, and Robert Costanzo reprise their character roles.
+Kevin Conroy and Mark Hamill reprise their respective roles in Rocksteady Studios Main Trilogy (Arkham Asylum, Arkham City, and Arkham Knight), with Arleen Sorkin and Robert Costanzo also reprising their character roles respectively in both Asylum and Arkham Origins.
 Furthermore, the first two games are co-written by series veteran Paul Dini.
 Also, Batman's design and costume in The Animated Series are featured as an alternate skin in Batman: Arkham City.
 These skins are available as downloadable content; they were also available in pre-orders at GameStop and a valid membership to Power-Up Rewards.
 There are also Animated-inspired alternate skins for Catwoman, Nightwing, and Robin.
 Actor Robert Pattinson, who portrays Batman in The Batman (2022), has cited Batman: Mask of the Phantasm as an example of Batman media that effectively captured the character's psyche in a fashion he hoped his interpretation would emulate.
 The series is a key inspiration for the 2024 animated series Batman: Caped Crusader, again developed by Bruce Timm.